oterral/create-react-web-component/README.md

 This project is a fork of the archived but great [SimonHoiberg/create-react-web-component](https://github.com/SimonHoiberg/create-react-web-component).

-It includes the React 18 support and removed all cli stuff.
+It includes the React 18 support and removed all cli and styled stuff.

-### How to use it
+## How to use it

 In your project: